 How to wrap text around a shape in PowerPoint

 You can manually wrap text by clicking on the shape (object) you inserted in PowerPoint with the right mouse button and selecting the option “Send to Back”.
-You can either insert the object first and then the text or vice versa.
+The next step would be to type text anywhere in the box, even on the object itself.
+As a matter of fact, you can insert the object first and then the text or vice versa, there is no difference.

-Press the space or back key on the keyboard as many times as you need, to move the text in the text box so it fits right to the shape.
+Press the space or the back key on the keyboard as many times as you need to move the text in the text box so it fits right to the shape.
 You need to repeat the process for every line of the text.

 How to wrap text around a table in PowerPoint

 To wrap the text around a table, you need to use a wider text box above and under the table.
-If you want to have next on the left and right side of the table, use narrow box.
+If you want to have text on the left and right side of the table, use the narrow box.

-The process is the same as for the circle shape, you can manually drag the text box and move text by pressing space or back key on the keyboard.
+The process of wrapping text around table shapes is similar as the one for wrapping text around the circle shape, you can manually drag the text box and move text by pressing space or back key on the keyboard.
 The main difference is the text box, that has to be wider or narrower depending on which side of the table you want to put text.